 2. Create a directory for your job, /data/user/soap/run1 for example.

 3. Put your reference file(ref1.fa for example) and input file(s) with reads (infile1.fa and infile2.fa for example) under this directory.

-4. Copy the initialization file /usr/local/soap/soap3/soap3-dp.ini and modify it for the parameters you want.
+4. Copy the initialization file /usr/local/soap/soap3/*.ini to this directory and modify them for the parameters you want.